CopernicaMarketingSoftware/Documentation/SMTPeter/api-documentation/rest-api.md

 "html":             html version of the email
 ```

-The 'from', 'to' and 'cc' variables only state what the MIME
-looks like, not who the actual recipients of the email are.
-The email
-will be delivered to the email address stated in the 'recipient' variable
-and not necessarily to the addresses stated in the MIME headers.
-The email
-addresses stated in the 'to' and 'cc' variables will (often) be the same
-as the ones stated in the recipient variable.

-### Additional variables for tracking and processing
+###<a name="tracking-options"></a> Additional variables for tracking and processing

 SMTPeter also offers the following boolean variables (e.g. "variable": true/false),
 which can be included in each POST request.
-Including these variables and setting them
-to true or false will enable or disable the features for the email.
-This makes it possible
+Using these variables you can enable or disable
-to use different settings for individual emails.
-The variables can be either provided as
+certain features.
+This makes it possible to use different settings for individual emails.
-regular POST data, or they can be encoded in JSON.
-If you use JSON, the content-type should
-be set to application/json.

 ```text